TetoSparrow/Find-PAM-for-CRISPR/Readme.md

 You can also import findpam into other python file.

+### Example

+I use findpam.py to read a FASTA file which is >NC_012692.1:118600-120237 Escherichia coli plasmid pAR060302 and the out put is the file "Guide Sequences".
+The output is too long that it is not convient to show it in Readme.md, please go to Guide Sequences.txt if you want check the output.

 ## What I used

 There is no need to import any biopython in this python file.
 I used a "class" to read the FASTA file, it can read the title and sequence in a "list" way.
 I then converted "list" to "string" for the following steps.
 Since I considered that some FASTA files may contain multiple-end sequences, I linked all the sequences in the "read_fasta_base" function.